2023 Virginia's 4th congressional district special election

 In the United States, vacancies in the House must be filled by special elections.
 Under Virginia law, the governor schedules the special election and political parties handle their nominating processes themselves.
-On December 12, 2022, Governor Glenn Youngkin announced that the special election will take place on February 21, 2023.
+On December 12, 2022, Governor Glenn Youngkin announced that the special election would take place on February 21, 2023.
 According to the writ of election, party nominees and other prospective candidates had until December 23 to file to run in the special election.

 Democratic primary

 The Fourth Congressional District Democratic Committee, responsible for choosing a nominee by December 23, organized an unassembled caucus, or "firehouse primary," on December 20 with a filing deadline of December 16.
 According to the Democratic Party of Virginia, the race saw the highest turnout in a "firehouse primary" in Virginia history.

 The solid Democratic lean of the district meant that victory in the primary was seen as tantamount to election.
 Political analysts perceived the short timeline between the writ of election and the primary date as beneficial to candidates with institutional support.
 The major candidates in the primary were state senators Jennifer McClellan, who was considered to be the establishment favorite, and "firebrand" Joe Morrissey.
 Morrissey criticized the lack of polling locations in his Senate district and his campaign paid for a radio ad encouraging Republicans to vote for him.

 McClellan won with 85% of the vote to Morrissey's 14%.